 - Basil oil is perfect for bread and breadsticks dipping.

-- Basil oil is excellent for those times you want a hint of basil without an overpowering flavour to the dish.
+- Basil oil is excellent for those times you want a hint of basil without an overpowering flavor to the dish.

-- Basil oil gives pasta a unique and distinct flavour.
+- Basil oil gives pasta dishes a unique and distinct flavor.

 - Try marinating fish, shrimp, and chicken in basil oil emulsion

 Making herb oils is simple.
 The video below demonstrates how to make basil oil but you can apply the same method to pretty much every herb oil out there.